antoniorodr/lexy/README.md

 Starting from **Lexy v0.4.2**, you can customize the appearance of the `fzf` interface used in the `lexy list` command.

-By default, Lexy applies a color palette inspired by **Catppuccin Mocha**, but you can override it by creating a `config.toml` file in your Lexy config directory:
+By default, Lexy applies a color palette inspired by **Catppuccin Mocha**, but you can override it by editing the `config.toml` file in your Lexy config directory:

 If you want to modify syntax highlighting for file previews powered by `bat`, refer to the [bat documentation](https://github.com/sharkdp/bat).